ANIME REVOLUTION Traveller’s Guide

 The City of Vancouver is located on the southwest coast of the province of British Columbia in the country of Canada.
 Vancouver hosted the 2010 Winter Olympic and Paralympic games.

-Venue name: Vancouver Convention Centre – East Building (Canada Place)
+Venue name: Vancouver Convention Centre – West Building

 Passports and Visas

 If you are travelling from outside Canada, you will require a passport.
 To obtain your country’s passport, you will need to visit your nearest government or travel agency.